• DEVOTIONAL: APRIL 9, 2025

 Sister Anne Edwards

-Sister Cora Norwood
+Sister Cora Norwood (Sis Spencer’s Mom)

 Sister Renee` Helton

-Sister Mary Willis, hospital and Family,
+Sister Mary Willis and family

 Brother James Jackson